Distance: 24 miles out and back

-The second half of the ride is different in character and admittedly less wonderful.
+The second half of the ride is easier, more open, and big on vistas.
 Leaving the Hwy 5 underpass behind, you climb up a short, straight, boring slog, and then the climbing is over.
 You’re out of the trees and you’re alone on an wild, rocky sidehill far above the wide ribbon of Hwy 5 visible below you.
 At the fairly obvious summit you can see far into California to the south.
 The best view of Hwy 5 is about 100 yards after you start down the other side—watch for it because it doesn’t last long.

 From the summit to the end of the road is 4 miles of stready 25-30-mph, fairly straight downhill.
 Given the fact that no car is ever going to be on this road (in the summer), the pavement is in remarkably good shape, and the surface varies from excellent to good to patches of OK.
 Turn around before the road sweeps you onto Hwy 5 and ride the 4 miles up hill back to the summit.
 This last 8-mile out-and-back is only moderately rewarding, and if you want to ride to the summit (or the good view of Hwy 5) and turn around I won’t think less of you.